Givenchy

 Givenchy (/ʒiːvɒ̃ˈʃiː/, /fr/) is a French luxury fashion and perfume house.
-It hosts the brand of haute couture and ready-to-wear clothing, accessories, perfumes and cosmetics of Parfums Givenchy.
-The house of Givenchy was founded in 1952 by designer Hubert de Givenchy and is a member of Chambre Syndicale de la Haute Couture et du Prêt-à-Porter.
+It houses the brand of haute couture and ready-to-wear clothing, accessories, perfumes, and cosmetics of Parfums Givenchy.
+The House of Givenchy was founded in 1952 by designer Hubert de Givenchy and is a member of the Chambre Syndicale de la Haute Couture et du Prêt-à-Porter.
 It is owned by luxury conglomerate LVMH.